thekakamask/RealEstateManager/README.md

 # 🏠 **RealEstateManager**
 **RealEstateManager** is a modern Android application aimed at helping real estate agents manage exceptional property listings from their mobile device.
 Built to support a digital transformation for a prestigious New York agency, the app allows agents to browse, add, edit, and geolocate real estate properties even in offline mode.
 This project is developed using modern Android architecture principles, with a focus on local data persistence, modular code, and responsive design.
-It evolves from a legacy student prototype and will be gradually refactored and extended.
+It evolves from a legacy intern prototype and will be gradually refactored and extended.

 ## ✅ **LAST MAJOR UPDATES Detailed in the UPDATES file**

-   - 🧱 Define core data models and Room entities for real estate properties, photos, and POIs.
-   - 🗃️ Setup DAO and relationship mappings.
-   - 🗃️ Setup Room database with DAO and relationship mappings.
-   - 🧩 Create repository layer for data access abstraction.
+   - 🔧 Migrated base package name from com.openclassrooms.realestatemanager to com.dcac.realestatemanager.
+   - 🔌 Integrated Retrofit & Kotlinx Serialization to enable networking with external APIs.
+   - 🗺️ Integrated Google Static Maps API to display static images of property locations.
+   - 💾 Enabled offline caching of map images by storing them as local files.
+   - 🏠 Updated Room model to persist static map path in PropertyEntity.
+   - 💉 Extended AppContainer to inject StaticMapRepository :
+      - Includes Retrofit configuration (base URL, instance, service creation) for Maps API.

 ## ❌ **NEXT UPDATES**

-   - 📍 Integrate Static Maps API
    - 📡 Implement dynamic geolocation support
    - 🧠 ViewModel Implementation
    - 🔄 State Management with LiveData / StateFlow